kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 ##### React Web

-Built a React/Typescript app to interface with the Tank Server.
+Although I found the PyGame + PS5 controller to be my favorite Tank Client, I initially thought it would be fun to construct a React/Typescript app to interface with the Tank Server.

-Code can be found <a href="https://github.com/kennycason/robot-tank/tree/main/web-ui" target="blank">here.</a>
+The code can be found <a href="https://github.com/kennycason/robot-tank/tree/main/web-ui" target="blank">here.</a>

 <img class="margin2" src="/images/robotics/tankbot/tank_controller2.png" width="80%"/>

 ##### SSH + Tank CLI

-SSH into the Raspberry Pi and run the following script to use.
+You can SSH into the Raspberry Pi and run <a href="https://github.com/kennycason/robot-tank/blob/main/server/tank_cli.py" target="blank">tank_cli.py</a> to control the tank via CLI.

-<a href="https://github.com/kennycason/robot-tank/blob/main/server/tank_cli.py" target="blank">tank_cli.py</a>

 &nbsp;

 #### 5. Portable Power Supply

-The two DC motors and two L298N motor steppers are powered by two <a href="https://www.amazon.com/gp/product/B09NL155Z9/" target="blank">3600mAh Flat Top 3.7V 30A Flat Top Rechargeable Batteries</a>.
+The two DC motors and two L298N motor drivers are powered by two <a href="https://www.amazon.com/gp/product/B09NL155Z9/" target="blank">3600mAh Flat Top 3.7V 30A Rechargeable Batteries</a>.
 These are charged with a <a href="https://www.amazon.com/gp/product/B07BFWHD7G/" target="blank">Universal Smart Battery Charger 4 Bay for Rechargeable Batteries with LCD Display</a>.

-For the Raspberry Pi I have been using a <a href="https://www.amazon.com/gp/product/B09BNRKQD8/" target="blank">USB-C Battery Pack</a> specked for the Raspberry Pi 4, 000mAh, 5V 2.4A.
+For the Raspberry Pi, I have been using a <a href="https://www.amazon.com/gp/product/B09BNRKQD8/" target="blank">USB-C Battery Pack</a> rated for the Raspberry Pi 4, with a capacity of 10,000mAh and an output of 5V 2.4A.
 I have been using this setup for over half a year now with no complaints.

-TODO: I initially installed a <a href="https://www.amazon.com/gp/product/B0788B9YGW/" target="blank">PiJuice HAT</a> but was having issues so paused.
-I would like to come back and finish setup.
+TODO: Initially, I installed a <a href="https://www.amazon.com/gp/product/B0788B9YGW/" target="blank">PiJuice HAT</a> but encountered issues and put it on hold.
+I would like to come back and finish the setup.

 &nbsp;

-#### 6. Streaming Video + OpenCV
+#### 6. Video Streaming + OpenCV

-Handling Streaming Video + OpenCV for is very similar to how we handled it with the Hexapod Spider Bot.
+Handling streaming video with OpenCV is very similar to the approach we used with the Hexapod Spider Bot.

-##### Stream Video over TCP
+##### Video Streaming over TCP

 To stream video from the Raspberry Pi to a client computer, I used `libcamera-vid` and `ffplay`/`vlc`.
-For my video client I would either use my primary laptop or a Raspberry Pi 3 + Monitor.
+For my video client, I used either my primary laptop or a Raspberry Pi 3 with a monitor.

 Server (spider.local)
 ```bash